-- 9. "Immediately dangerous to life or health (IDLH)" an atmosphere that poses an immediate threat to life, would cause irreversible adverse health effects, or would impair an individual's ability to escape from a dangerous atmosphere. - 10.
-"Physician or Other Licensed Health Care Professional (PLHCP)" an individual whose legally permitted scope of practice (i.e., license, registration or certification) allows him or her to independently provide or be delegated the responsibility to provide, some or all of the health care services required by the regulatory authority. - 11.
-"Powered-air purifying respirator" an air-purifying respirator that used a blower to force the ambient air through air-purifying elements to the inlet covering. - 12.
-"Qualitative fit test" a pass or fail fit test to assess the adequacy of respirator fit that relies on the individual's response to the test agent. - 13.
-"Quantitative fit test" an assessment of the adequacy of respirator fit by numerically measuring the amount of leakage into the respirator. - 14.
-"Self-contained breathing apparatus (SCBA)" an atmosphere-supplying respirator for which the breathing air source is designed to be carried by the user. - 15.
-"Service life" the period of time that a respirator, filter or sorbent or other respiratory equipment provides adequate protection to the wearer. - 16.
-"Supplied-air respirator or airline respirator" an atmosphere-supplying respirator for which the source of breathing air is not designed to be carried by the user. - 17.
+- 9. "Physician or Other Licensed Health Care Professional (PLHCP)" an individual whose legally permitted scope of practice (i.e., license, registration or certification) allows him or her to independently provide or be delegated the responsibility to provide, some or all of the health care services required by the regulatory authority. - 10.
+"Powered-air purifying respirator" an air-purifying respirator that used a blower to force the ambient air through air-purifying elements to the inlet covering. - 11.
+"Qualitative fit test" a pass or fail fit test to assess the adequacy of respirator fit that relies on the individual's response to the test agent. - 12.
+"Quantitative fit test" an assessment of the adequacy of respirator fit by numerically measuring the amount of leakage into the respirator. - 13.
+"Self-contained breathing apparatus (SCBA)" an atmosphere-supplying respirator for which the breathing air source is designed to be carried by the user. - 14.
+"Service life" the period of time that a respirator, filter or sorbent or other respiratory equipment provides adequate protection to the wearer. - 15.
+"Supplied-air respirator or airline respirator" an atmosphere-supplying respirator for which the source of breathing air is not designed to be carried by the user. - 16.
 "User seal check" an action conducted by the respirator user to determine if the respirator is properly seated to the face.